mietek/halcyon-website/pages/guide/index.md

 ### Provisioning a machine

-Halcyon is designed to deploy applications by building everything on the fly, as needed.
-If there is no need to build anything, deployment consists of restoring a single application install archive.
-This should not consume any significant machine resources, and is expected to finish in under 10 seconds.
+Halcyon is designed to deploy applications by building any required dependencies on the fly.

-#### Hardware requirements

 The build machine must be capable of compiling and linking Haskell programs.
-At least 8GB of memory is recommended, and as many cores as possible.
+At least 8GB of memory is recommended, as many common Cabal packages will fail to build on a machine with with less than 2GB of memory available.
 Halcyon will use all available cores to build packages in parallel.

-Many common Cabal packages will fail to build with less than 2GB of memory available.
-However, deploying already built applications on the same machine should work perfectly well.

 #### Supported platforms